marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 by William Shakespeare
 ```

-- Clearly, this file has a header declaring it's a Project Gutenberg eBook along with licensing information and some other metadata
-- Likewise, it also has a footer, which begins at line 5299 and continues for another few hundred lines
+Clearly, this file has a header declaring it's a Project Gutenberg eBook along with licensing information and some other metadata.
+Likewise, it also has a footer, which begins at line 5299 and continues for another few hundred lines.

 ```{linenos=true, linenostart=5284}
 PRINCE.